Dozens of flights cancelled after British Airways technical issue at Heathrow

 In late February, the airline was forced to cancel all short-haul flights from Heathrow for several hours due to a hardware problem.

-In a statement on Wednesday afternoon, a British Airways spokesperson said: “We experienced a technical issue for a short time this afternoon which affected our operation at Heathrow Terminal 5.
+In a statement on Wednesday, a British Airways spokesman said: “We experienced a technical issue for a short time this afternoon which affected our operation at Heathrow Terminal 5.

 “This has now been resolved and we’re resuming flight operations.